hapax/hapax.github.io/assets/chandra.md

 But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes and becomes a black hole.
-The limit is also remarkably close to the best known bounds on neutron star mass, given that we ignored the strong force repulsion between neutrons.
+The limit is also remarkably close to the best known bounds on neutron star mass, given that we ignored the strong force repulsion.

 It's amazing to me that we can *simplify* the hydrogen atom, and use it to learn something deep about the death of stars.